Yazhuo-Liu/fenics-in-3D-printing-beginner/Markdown/Project K-means.md

 5. **Repeat Until Convergence**:
    - Repeat the assignment and update steps until the centroids stabilize.

-## Project description
+# Project description
-In this project, you will apply the k-means algorithm to an image to identify the most prominent colors (clusters) within it.
+In this project, you will apply the k-means algorithm to an image to identify 5 most prominent colors within it.
 The RGB values of each pixel will be treated as data points in a three-dimensional space.
-After clustering the pixels using K-means, the resulting colors will be sorted from light to dark based on their luminance.
+After clustering the pixels using K-means, the resulting colors will be **sorted from light to dark based on their luminance**.

 ### How to Compute Lightness and Darkness of a Color